Dockershim Deprecation FAQ

 When will dockershim be removed?

 Given the impact of this change, we are using an extended deprecation timeline.
 It will not be removed before Kubernetes 1.22, meaning the earliest release without dockershim would be 1.23 in late 2021.
+Update: removal of dockershim is scheduled for Kubernetes v1.24, see Dockershim Removal Kubernetes Enhancement Proposal.
 We will be working closely with vendors and other ecosystem groups to ensure a smooth transition and will evaluate things as the situation evolves.

 Will my existing Docker images still work?